Insights | Wealthstream Advisors

 In this Insight, I’ll explain the 2026 federal estate tax exemption sunset and how it could affect some common estate planning and gifting strategies.

-Wealthstream Advisors will be hosting a special live, in-person event on “How to Prepare for the Sunset of the Gift and Estate Tax Exemption in 2026” on Tuesday, June 11, at 5:30 PM ET.
-Featuring guest speaker Dan Rubin, partner in the Trusts and Estates group of the law firm Farrell Fritz, P.C. the event promises to be an exciting learning opportunity and we invite you to learn more and register here.
+Wealthstream Advisors hosted a webinar on “How to Prepare for the Sunset of the Gift and Estate Tax Exemption in 2026” featuring guest speaker Dan Rubin, partner in the Trusts and Estates group of the law firm Farrell Fritz, P.C.
+Access the recording here.

 What is the 2026 estate tax exemption sunset?